 - Hollywood Studios (left bottom red square)

-- Epcot (top left red square) – This station serves both Epcot and the nearby Epcot Deluxe Resorts
+- EPCOT (top left red square) – This station serves both EPCOT and the nearby EPCOT Deluxe Resorts

 - Turn Station (yellow square) – This station serves only as a turn point, no loading or unloading is possible